Post-Award

 Overview

-As soon as you officially receive your award, please contact Carol Kessel in accounting.
-She will set up an account that is specific to your award.
-The account number she provides will be used for all purchasing on the award.
+Carol Kessel in accounting will set up a project number that is specific to your award when official notice is received.
+The account number she provides should be used for charging all expenditures on the award.
+You will receive access to view activity on this project using Peoplesoft Report Manager.

 Overhead award:

-Trinity’s policy is to return 20% of the indirect costs to the faculty member.
-This account will be linked to your award but have its own account number (also provided by Carol Kessel).
+Trinity’s policy is to return 20% of the indirect costs to the faculty member to be used for grant related expenditures that are not covered by your award.
+A separate account will be set up for your expenditures (also provided by Carol Kessel).

 Award Budget:

 Expenditures must adhere to federal guidelines for allowable costs (NSF, NIH) as well as Trinity’s spending policies.
 Please submit grant expenditures to your department’s administrator.
-If you have any questions about allowable costs, contact the Grants Office or the Associate Comptroller.
+If you have any questions about allowable costs, contact the Grants Office or the Controller.

 Purchasing Guidelines: